Our drug and alcohol rehab program consists of an exact sequence of steps that enable a person to live happily without drugs.

 “I feel like my responsibility level has increased just over the last day.
 By taking responsibility for my actions, I feel much better.
 I am no longer harboring any unpleasant thoughts which might hinder my rehabilitation.
 I have learned that harming one aspect of my life can affect all of the dynamics of my life.
 I now realize that taking responsibility for misdeeds is a much better option than never being discovered and carrying [the weight of the things I’ve done] with me throughout my life.”
 M.S.

 Every aspect of life can be changed for the better if a person knows how to go about it and how to make the right decisions.
 In fact, making the wrong decisions can be very dangerous for an addict, and can prevent full recovery.
-The Changing Conditions in Life course shows the student how to determine which decisions are right for them and what roads to take to improve their lives and those of their family, groups he belongs to, and general livingness.
-When the student has completed this course, he is no longer plagued with wrong decisions he’s made in the past, and is confident he’ll make correct decisions and be able to make his life better in the future.
+The Changing Conditions in Life course shows the client how to determine which decisions are right for them and what roads to take to improve their lives and those of their family, groups he belongs to, and general livingness.
+When the client has completed this course, he is no longer plagued with wrong decisions he’s made in the past, and is confident he’ll make correct decisions and be able to make his life better in the future.

 “I have always had difficulty in dealing with real-life situations because I became confused about what was the .right. thing to do.
 How to deal with family, girlfriends, bosses, etc. This course taught me specific ways about how to decide on a course of action for any situation.
 I am certain that I can now make the right decisions, now matter what. something I was never able to do in the past!” -ST

 Unfortunately, life doesn’t come with an instruction manual.
 We go through life making mistakes and hoping we can do better in the future.
 Sometimes we just don’t know how to make ourselves and others happy.
-The Way to Happiness Course offers common sense guidelines to live by and when they’re followed, the student can live a happy, alcohol and drug-free life.
+The Way to Happiness Course offers common sense guidelines to live by and when they’re followed, the client can live a happy, alcohol and drug-free life.

 “I sincerely feel I’ve obtained real major long-lasting wins.
 I truly now have faith in this program and I know I really am learning/gaining new vital skills that are real to me and I will use in my life many, many times.
-I’ve vastly improved my communication skills with others (family, friends, co-workers, Narconon students and staff and even myself) and am now a much less selfish thinker and can now see other’s points of view, am able to acknowledge it and can in a much easier manner, apologize and handle these situations, even when argumentative and end our communication in a way which will leave myself and the other party at an understanding (and ending in the best possible outcome, to the best of my new-found ability.)
+I’ve vastly improved my communication skills with others (family, friends, co-workers, Narconon clients and staff and even myself) and am now a much less selfish thinker and can now see other’s points of view, am able to acknowledge it and can in a much easier manner, apologize and handle these situations, even when argumentative and end our communication in a way which will leave myself and the other party at an understanding (and ending in the best possible outcome, to the best of my new-found ability.)
 THIS IS TRULY A HAPPY MOMENT FOR ME AND WHAT I FEEL IS THE BIGGEST SUCCESS I’VE HAD THUS FAR.”
 N.M.

-This review is personalized for each student.
+This review is personalized for each client.

-Ove the last thirty years we’ve helped thousands of people beat addiction and change their lives though this program.
+Over the last thirty years we’ve helped thousands of people beat addiction and change their lives though this program.